doursand/doursand-drlnd-project-3/README.md

-# Collaboration and competition : use Deep Reinforcement Learning to train two agents to play tennis
+# Collaboration and competition : use Deep Reinforcement Learning to train agents to play tennis

 This project is the capstone project for the Udacity Deep Reinforcement learning nanodegree